 - Interviews by leading television and radio programs, as well as newspapers

 Adult life is a significant concern for families who have children with autism.
 Parents find themselves worrying about their child’s future wellbeing and independence after they are no longer around.
 Existing facilities in Argentina and Latin America are limited to school age; there are practically no youth to adult transitional programs or appropriate long-term care solutions.
 The long-term care residences in Argentina are large institutions with no opportunities for community engagement or autonomy.
 NGOs fill this gap through initiatives started up by families.

 Our dream for the next 5 to 10 years is to create a community for adults with autism including a home, job opportunities, and recreation with the required medical and residential support.

 When we start considering a life away from home for young adults with ASD, we realize how crucial it is to train them for this important step.
 We will begin the Adult Life Project with a weekend training home, where 15 young adults with autism will train over the course of a year.
-The training home will use the premises of Juani Foundation, designed by architect and mother of 21-year-old Juan, in the city of La Plata, 45 minutes from the Capital City of Buenos Aires, in a small and highly active community setting.
+The training home will use the premises of Juani Foundation, designed by architect and mother of 21-year-old Juan, in the city of La Plata, 45 minutes from the capital city of Buenos Aires, in a small and highly active community setting.

-What makes this project innovative for Argentina is that there are no training homes for adults requiring 24/7 support, so they are either cared for by their parents (which often means abandonment when their parents are no longer there), or hospitalized in large institutions with no independence.
-Fifty-five percent of the country’s population has no access to health insurance, making an independent life away from home highly improbable due to the high costs of housing and of the professional support required.
+What makes this project innovative for Argentina is that there are no training homes for adults requiring 24/7 support, so they are either cared for by their parents (which often means abandonment when their parents are no longer there) or hospitalized in large institutions with no independence.
+Fifty-five percent of the country’s population has no access to health insurance, making an independent life away from home highly improbable due to the high costs of housing and the professional support required.